baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

     * TODO: Maybe have different "classes" of keywords, where e.g. `store cookies` would yield one point but `European Court of Justice` would only yield half a point, and then require some score.
     * TODO: Maybe it really isn't such a good idea to distinguish between notice and dialog.
 I genuinely often struggle to do this manually even.
     * Include IAB labels?
+    * TODO: Problem with webviews.
+Only have correct element data on the second try?!
 * Cases where I'm unclear:
     * Lomeda ("Dating App"): Text is split across multiple elements, so not detected.
 Appium doesn't seem to have an `innerText()`-type function.
 Manually concat all child texts?
 But then we could also just use the root element, couldn't we?
     * Should we distinguish between dialog and notice texts?
 Would it not be smarter to just use the button as the distinguishing feature?